(AAA; Abdominal Aortic Aneurysm; Aneurysm, Abdominal Aortic; Thoracic Aortic Aneurysm; Aneurysm, Thoracic Aortic)

 The greatest danger is that an aneurysm will rupture.
 This will cause heavy, uncontrollable bleeding.
 Aortic aneurysms can also occur with aortic dissection.
 Dissection is a small tear in the aortic wall.
 Blood from the aneurysm can leak through this tear and spread between the layers of the aortic wall.
 This leads to eventual rupture of the vessel.

 Aneurysms can develop anywhere.
-They are most common in the aorta, iliac artery, and femoral artery.
+They are most common in the aorta (thoracic and abdominal), iliac artery, and femoral artery.

 Atherosclerosis is frequently associated with aneurysm.
 However, it is not thought that this disease alone causes the growth of an aneurysm.
 It is believed that other factors, such as high blood pressure or connective tissue disorders, must be present for an aneurysm to form.